North Greenville Ahead

 Do transfer students have to live on campus?

 In most cases, yes.
 All NGU students must live on campus unless you commute from a parent or relative’s home in the local area.
-Please call the Campus Ministries and Student Engagement Office with any questions at 864.977.7121.
+Call the Office of Campus Ministries and Student Engagement with any questions at 864.977.7121.